hashinami46/sakamichi-app-ts-cli/README.md

 > It's normal.
 Try to rerun the command again.
 This error usually occurs because of your network.
 - Error occurred when extracting Hinakoi and Sakukoi assets.
 > 2 reason.
 You placed the wrong catalog or you have the newest catalog and you give the catalog name with the old one.
 For example, latest sakukoi catalog is sakukoi_catalog_223090101, but you naming it like this sakukoi_catalog_223080201 this will make you get an error because latest assets doesn't found in the old server path.
+- Error in Windows
+> Please report at issue section.

 ## 📑 Note
 * How to get `refresh_token`?